Spend 5 Minutes To Learn

 The method of manufacturing odds has changed quite a lot over the years.
 At first, old school Vegas oddsmakers were the commanding voice.

-Online sportsbooks and the tuning of sports betting softwares and algorithms have taken over.
+But now, online sportsbooks and the tuning of sports betting software and algorithms have taken over.

 The one and only goal the oddsmakers have is to balance the action on both sides of a wager.